drewbernetes/container-security-action/README.md

     # Default: false

     check-severity:
-    # A comma deliminated (uppercase) list of severities to check for.
+    # A comma delimited (uppercase) list of severities to check for.
 If found the pipeline will fail.
 Support values: UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL
     #
     # Required: false
     # Default: high

-    sbom-fail-on-detection:
-    # Must be 0 to succeed or any other number to fail if a severity is discovered at the `check-severity` level.
-This will be used as the exit code for the Trivy SBOM scan and 1 is recommended to differentiate it from the scan exit code.
+    severity-fail-on-detection:
+    # Whether or not to fail the build should a 'check-severity' level vulnerability be found.
     #
     # Required: false
-    # Default: 1
+    # Default: true

-    scan-fail-on-detection:
-    # Must be 0 to succeed or any other number to fail if a severity is discovered at the `check-severity` level.
-This will be used as the exit code for the Trivy scan and 2 is recommended to differentiate it from the SBOM exit code.
+    grypeignore-file:
+    # Supply a Grype ignore file to ignore specific CVEs and prevent a pipeline failure.
     #
     # Required: false
-    # Default: 2

-    trivyignore-file:
-    # Supply a Trivy ignore file to ignore specific CVEs and prevent a pipeline failure.
-    #
-    # Required: false
-    # Default: trivyignore
+    # Default: .grype.yaml

-    trivyignore-from-s3:
+    grypeignore-from-s3:
-    # If disabled, the trivyignore can be supplied via the repo itself but actions/checkout@v4 must be used before calling this action.
+    # If disabled, the Grype ignore can be supplied via the repo itself but actions/checkout@v4 must be used before calling this action.
     #
     # Required: false
     # Default: false